 Glenlyon was forever haunted by the blood on his hands.
-He tried to drown his sorrows and during a drunken stupor in an Edinburgh ale-house, lost the written orders from that fateful day.
+He tried to drown his sorrows and during a drunken stupor in an Edinburgh ale-house, and lost the written orders from that fateful day.
 Journalists picked up on the information with interest and had the orders sent to Paris.
-There it was published in the Paris Gazette and news spread across a shocked Europe of the atrocity.
-It was not just going to go away.
+There it was published in the Paris Gazette and news of the atrocity spread across a shocked Europe.

 Charles Leslie, a Jacobite barrister, tabloid pamphleteer and political propagandist decided to investigate the episode.
 He was meticulous, collecting documentary evidence, talking to the soldiers and recording eye-witness accounts.
 Parliament attempted to dismiss his findings as a Jacobite conspiracy theory.
 Queen Mary, however, began asking questions.
 King William was forced to hold an official enquiry.
-But the king was not completely exonerated and so it was never published.
+But the king was not completely exonerated and so the findings were never published.

 A second Inquiry into the Glencoe Massacre

 In 1695, the year following Queen Mary’s death, there was another enquiry.
-The second enquiry went further.
+This second enquiry went further.
 It concluded that an act of treason had been perpetrated on the people of Glencoe by their own government.
-But who was to be held to account for this crime?
+But who was to be held responsible for the crimes?
 It was decided a ‘mistake’ had been made by not accepting MacIain’s oath.